Right-handed neutrino pair production via second-generation leptoquarks: Abstract

 \section{Abstract}

-There are no direct experimental constraints on the Leptoquark (LQ) couplings with quarks and right-handed neutrinos (RHNs).
-If a (scalar or vector) LQ dominantly couples to RHNs, it can leave unique signatures at the LHC.
+No direct experimental constraints exist on Leptoquark (LQ) couplings with quarks and right-handed neutrinos (RHNs).
+If a LQ dominantly couples to RHNs, it can leave unique signatures at the LHC.
 The RHNs can be produced copiously from LQ decays as long as they are lighter than the LQs.
-The LQ-induced RHN production mechanism has never been searched for in experiments.
-This channel can act as a simultaneous probe for both RHNs and LQs that dominantly couple to RHNs.
-In this paper, we consider all possible charge-$2/3$ and $1/3$ scalar and vector LQs that exclusively couple to a second-generation quark and a RHN.
+LQ-induced RHN production has never been searched for in experiments.
+This channel can act as a simultaneous probe for RHNs and LQs that dominantly couple to RHNs.
+In this paper, we consider all possible charge-$2/3$ and $1/3$ scalar and vector LQs that dominantly couple to second-generation quarks and RHN.
 We study the pair and single productions of TeV-scale LQs and their subsequent decay to sub-TeV RHNs, realised in the inverse seesaw framework.
-The single production contribution can be significant for large LQ-RHN-quark couplings.
-We systematically combine the pair and single production events leading to a pair of RHNs plus jets to study the prospects of this channel.
+We also consider RHN pair production through a $t$-channel LQ exchange.
+The single LQ production and $t$-channel contributions can be significant for large LQ-RHN-quark couplings.
+We systematically combine events from these processes leading to a pair of RHNs plus jets to study the prospects of LQ-assisted RHN pair production.
 We analyse the monolepton and opposite-sign dilepton final states and estimate the discovery reach at the high-luminosity LHC.